View Lists

-Project Pinned – Views in this list are flagged as Pinned.
-This view list enables a modeling team to pin views important to the team, enabling team members to find them easily.
+Project Pinned – This view list enables a modeling team to pin views important to the team, enabling team members to find them easily.
 The views are visible to all users with access to the project.
+A single Project Pinned view list may be created per project.

-User Favorites – Views in this list are flagged as a favorite by a user.
-This view list enables users to easily find views that are most important to their work or current views that they are working on.
+User Favorites – This view list enables users to easily find views that are most important to their work or current views that they are working on.
 Each user can view only their own User Favorites list.
+A single User Favorites view list may be created per project.

 Filtered – Views in this list are based on specified filter criteria.
 The views are viewable by all users with access to the project.
+Zero to n Filtered View Lists may be created in a project.

-To save time creating view lists, GENESYS users can modify an existing view list and save it with a new name.
+To save time creating view lists, GENESYS users can modify an existing View List and save it with a new name.
 They can create variants of lists for various applications of the modeling team.

-Creating a Project Pinned View List
+Project Pinned View List

 A screenshot of a computer